oxiby/oxiby-docs/src/guide/hash_maps.md

 The reason we're able to do this is that the expression that comes after `for` is not just a variable name, but a pattern.
 Remember that patterns allow us to __destructure__ compound values into their constituent parts.
-Don't worry about that too much for now.
+Don't worry about that for now.
 We'll explore patterns further in a future chapter.
 For now, just remember that when using a `for` loop with a hash map, we must bind both the key and the value.